 Both standing and sitting have advantages and disadvantages, and neither is exclusively recommended.
 In fact, alternating between them is the best approach to reducing the risk of repetitive strain problems.
 To reach the right balance, which varies by individual, implement the following:

-- When sitting most of the work day, make sure to use a properly designed chair that best fits the individual.
+- When sitting most of the workday, use a properly designed chair that best fits the individual.

 - Develop a routine of frequent “microbreaks” to improve comfort levels and work performance.
-Workers who sit all day should get up and move regularly, and employees who stand all day should take sitting breaks periodically.
+For example, workers who sit all day should get up and move regularly, and employees who stand all day should take sitting breaks periodically.

 - Adhere to good working positions regardless of whether standing or sitting.
 According to OSHA, this means “neutral body positioning,” which involves a comfortable posture where joints are naturally aligned.

 - Move regularly.
 Get blood circulating to help avoid a slew of health problems.
-Movement aids in the ability to think more clearly and helps relieve the physical strain of standing and/or sitting all day.
+In addition, movement aids in the ability to think more clearly and helps relieve the physical strain of standing and/or sitting all day.

-- As a general rule, sit down for heavy-duty cognitive performance (those tasks that require a lot of thinking/brain power) since people, in general, perform harder mental tasks better when sitting.
+- As a general rule, sit down for heavy-duty cognitive performance (those tasks that require a lot of thinking/brain power) since people generally perform more complex mental tasks better when sitting.